 - So, I felt somewhat relieved.

 In the end, I would say that things could have easily spiralled out of control if Samsung had not acted promptly.
 That day, it was a life lesson to be learned.

 7-8 Band Answer

-These days, I typically purchase a more up to date model rather than getting old things fixed.
-However, recently, our Dishwater got broken and as it was under guarantee, we called the company service to get it fixed.
+These days, I typically purchase a more up-to-date model rather than getting old things fixed.
+However, recently, our Dishwater got broken and as it was under guarantee, we called the company service to get the dishwasher fixed.